The Young Greens of Canada

 She graduated from h University of Ottawa with an Honours ith Specialization in Political Science. working at a Project Management firm has given her the financial metric tools to succeed as Finance Chair.
 Furthermore, she's young and conscious and with her political + financial background and her strong interest in healthy living, she hopes to bridge them together and undoubtedly put forth her best to serve you as Finance Chair.
 She believes we can succeed through community building and awareness, increasing opportunities and presence, and giving support to all current and future YG's.

-eric gilmour: Campaigns and external affairs chair
+external affairs chair

-nick noble: policy chair
+Jeremy Leite: policy chair